 Instructions

-- Whisk together flour, baking soda, arrowroot and sea salt in a large bowl and set aside.
+- Whisk together flour, baking soda, arrowroot and sea salt in a large bowl and set aside.3 cups oat flour, 1 teaspoon baking soda, 1 ½ teaspoon arrowroot, ½ teaspoon sea salt

 - Whisk together sugars and butter in a medium bowl until no lumps remain.
-Add remaining wet ingredients in the order listed.
+Add remaining wet ingredients in the order listed.¾ cup butter, ¾ cup brown sugar, ½ cup raw cane sugar, 1 large egg, 1 large egg yolk, 2 teaspoon vanilla extract

-- Pour the wet ingredients into the dry ingredient and stir until incorporated.
-Fold in the chocolate chips and chill the dough for 2 hours.
+- Pour the dry ingredients into the wet ingredients and stir until incorporated and the dough forms.
+Fold in the chocolate chips and chill the dough for 2 hours.1 cup chocolate chips

-- Remove chilled dough from the fridge and allow it to soften for about 10 minutes while the oven preheats to 325F.
+- Remove chilled dough from the fridge and allow it to soften for about 10 minutes while the oven preheats to 350F.

-- Place a piece of parchment paper or Silpat on a cookie sheet and scoop 2-3 tablespoons sized scoops.
-Roll scoops into a bowl and place on the cookie sheet, 2 inches apart.
+- Place a piece of parchment paper on a baking sheet and scoop 2-3 tablespoons-sized scoops using a standard ice cream scoop.
+Roll scoops into a ball and place on the cookie sheet, 2 inches apart.

-- Bake cookies for about 12 minutes.
+- Bake cookies for 8-12 minutes (refer to notes for baking time suggestions).
 Remove from the oven and let them cool on the pan for about 5 minutes.
 Transfer cookies to a cooling rack and allow them to cool.
+Top with flaky sea salt if desired.flaky sea salt

 Notes

-- Storage: Store baked oat flour chocolate chip cookies in an airtight container with a piece of bread for up to 4 days at room temperature.
+- Storage: Store baked cookies in an airtight container with a piece of bread for moisture for up to 4 days at room temperature.

-- Be sure you do not skip the chill time because this helps to eliminate spreading and baking flat cookies.
+- Don't skip the chill!
+This helps to eliminate spreading and baking flat cookies.